 Most kids outgrow bedwetting over time, which means patience is the best cure.
 The doctor may suggest ways to speed up the process.
-This includes the ideas outlined on this sheet.
+This includes the following ideas.

 To overcome bedwetting, your child must learn to wake up when it’s time to urinate.
 These tips will help: